Sc0tticus/storybook-tutorial-codevolution-yt/readme.md

 -view what are the different props that those developed components accept -ability to visually showcase those comoponents to your stake holders for feedback -dynamically change props, accessibility score

+#main.js
+-the storybook configuration file for Storybook itself -preview.js is the configuration file for the story's that you write.